rdancer/php-logger-module-coding-challenge/README.md

 ## Installation

-Simply clone the repository somewhere accessible by your web server, and point a browser to its root.
+1. Clone the repository somewhere accessible by your web server, and point a browser to its root.
+2. Ensure the `log` directory in the root of the repository is writeable by the web browser (`chgrp www-data log && chmod g+w log` on Debian-based systems);

 ## Operation

-The log file is created in /tmp, with a filename specified in `lib/FileLogger.php`.
+The log file is created in the `log` subdirectory of this repository, with a filename specified in `lib/FileLogger.php`.
 This is enough for a demo; a production version would log under /var/log or somewhere within its own directory structure, but for obvious reasons a random PHP file doesn't, and shouldn't, have access there.